xgnid-tw/simulation-ptz-camera/README.md

 PTZ camera simulator
 ======

-The goal of this project is to simulate PTZ camera scheduling of [VSS (Vision Splitting Scheduling)](https://drive.google.com/file/d/1fYSZnkw17IxDMPwCX5b55vwKcNYcTDkN/view?usp=sharing) and the algorithm in [this paper](https://ieeexplore.ieee.org/document/6965869).
+The goal of this project is to simulate PTZ camera scheduling of [VSS (Vision Splitting Scheduling)](https://drive.google.com/file/d/1fYSZnkw17IxDMPwCX5b55vwKcNYcTDkN/view?usp=sharing) and the algorithm in [this paper](https://ieeexplore.ieee.org/document/6965869).

 Simulation Model
 ====